qwc-services/qwc-registration-gui/README.md

 Provides an application form, so users can submit group membership requests.

-These membership requests can then be approved or declined by an admin user in the [QWC configuration backend](https://github.com/qwc-services/qwc-admin-gui).
+These membership requests can then be approved or declined by an admin user in the [QWC configuration backend](https://github.com/qwc-services/qwc-admin-gui) (if `GROUP_REGISTRATION_ENABLED` is set to `true` in the `qwc-admin-gui` configuration).

 Setup